finos/common-domain-model/documentation/source/documentation.rst

 * **The history of the trade state can be reconstructed at any point in the trade lifecycle**, i.e. the CDM implements a *lineage* between states as the trade goes through state transitions.
 * **The state is trade-specific**, not product-specific (i.e. it is not an asset-servicing model).
 The same product may be associated to infinitely many trades, each with its own specific state, between any two parties.

-The data structures in the event model are organised into four main sub-structures to represent state transitions, as described below:
+The data structures in the event model are organised into four main sub-structures to represent state transitions, as described below.

 .. figure:: event-model-overview.png